The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's H10-1 Wu Zetian, a signed Giclée Print from 2022, is estimated to be worth between £1,750 and £2,600.
-Over the past 12 months, 6 works have been sold with an average selling price of £1,460.
-In the last five years, the hammer price has ranged from £970 in July 2024 to £4,234 in March 2023.
-This artwork has shown a consistent auction history, having been sold 16 times since its initial sale in November 2022.
-The current average annual growth rate for this work is -17%.
+Damien Hirst's H10-1 Wu Zetian, a signed Giclée Print from 2022, is currently valued at £2,100 to £3,150.
+This artwork has an auction history of 19 total sales since its entry to the market in November 2022.
+Over the past 12 months, the hammer price has ranged from £900 to £4,234 in April 2025.
+The average annual growth rate of this piece is -6%.
 The edition size of this artwork is limited to 2,853.

 Meaning & Analysis